 Application for membership requires the submission of four references, two personal and two ministerial (currently ordained or licensed).
 To qualify, reference must have known the applicant for at least one year.
 Family members (and fiancés/fiancées) and subordinates(employee/volunteer) are not acceptable as references.
 All references must be submitted in order to initiate the review of the application.

-Applicants: Please send the following corresponding links below to your references.
+Applicants are required to send the following corresponding links below to your references.

 References: You may access the corresponding links below.

-Applicants applying for Licensure Reference Forms:
+Applicants applying for Licensure Reference Forms: (Note: This form only allows the applicant to be approved for licensure.)

-Applicants applying for Ordination Reference Forms:
+Applicants applying for Ordination Reference Forms: (Note: This form allows the applicant to be approved for ordination.)

 Please note: Applicants are not to submit the completed Evangelical Church Alliance Reference Form.
 All responses will remain confidential.